-A few albums followed -- Cause of Death (1990) and The End Complete (1992), both also very influential -- but by the mid-'90s Obituary had run their course and the band splintered, reuniting now and then.
-Yet even as the bandmembers went their separate ways (most notably West going on to much success as the guitarist of Six Feet Under), Obituary continued to stand tall as one of the definitive death metal bands, if not the definitive (a distinction that probably goes to Death, whose James Murphy actually was a bandmember for a while).
+A few albums followed -- Cause of Death (1990) and The End Complete (1992), both also very influential -- but by the mid-'90s, Obituary had run their course and the band splintered, reuniting now and then.
+Yet even as the bandmembers went their separate ways (most notably West going on to much success as the guitarist in Six Feet Under), Obituary continued to stand tall as one of the definitive death metal bands, if not the definitive (a distinction that probably goes to Death, whose James Murphy was actually a bandmember for a while).

-A long period without recording was ended in 2005 when the band released Frozen in Time.
+A long period without recording ended in 2005 when the band released Frozen in Time.
 Although Xecutioners Return followed just two years later, it appeared on a different label (Candlelight instead of the band's perennial Roadrunner) and it was recorded without guitarist West (whose alcohol and drug problems led to his being replaced by Ralph Santolla of Millenium and Deicide fame).
 Darkest Day followed in 2009, also on Candlelight.
-Both Santolla and longtime bassist Frank Watkins, the latter of whom passed away in 2015 after battling cancer, left not long after, and in 2014 the band released its crowd-funded ninth album, Inked in Blood.
+Both Santolla and longtime bassist Frank Watkins, the latter of whom passed away in 2015 after battling cancer, left not long after, and in 2014, the band released its crowd-funded ninth album, Inked in Blood.
 It was the first Obituary album to feature Kenny Andrews on lead guitar and Terry Butler on bass.
 The album performed surprisingly well on the charts, resulting in Obituary's first appearance on the U.S. album charts.
 Two years later, the band issued Ten Thousand Ways to Die, which featured a pair of brand new studio singles, along with 12 live tracks. ~ Jason Birchmeier